functional-architecture/functional-architecture.github.io/principles/make_illegal_states_unrepresentable.md

-"Make illegal states unrepresentable" is a mantra commonly used in functional modeling.
-The mantra was coined by Yaron Minsky in a [2010 guest lecture at Harvard.](https://blog.janestreet.com/effective-ml-revisited/) The idea is to model data representations in such a way that nonsensical ("illegal") values ("states") are inexpressible ("unrepresentable").
+In functional software architecture, a data model expresses a programmer's intent.
+Intent is adequately captured if the data model allows for all values to be represented that do make sense and none of the values to be represented that do not make sense.
+"Make illegal states unrepresentable" is a mantra that targets the latter.
+The mantra was coined by Yaron Minsky in a [2010 guest lecture at Harvard.](https://blog.janestreet.com/effective-ml-revisited/) The idea is to model data in such a way that nonsensical ("illegal") values ("states") are inexpressible ("unrepresentable").
 By adhering to "Make illegal states unrepresentable" the resulting models are often simpler, expressing the desired intent more directly.
 This leads to systems that are more robust (often correct by construction) and more loosely coupled.

 Objectives: [Simplicity](/#values), [Maintainability](/#values), [Correctness](/#values)